jahnestacado/IAccelerometer/README.md

 IAccelerometer
 ============

-###Easy Integration of Androids Accelerometer sensor
+###Easy Integration of Android Accelerometer sensor

 The example code provides an easy implementation of Android Accelerometer sensor from a non-Activity class